openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 - `higher_better` should return `True` if a higher value of the metric corresponds to a better performance, otherwise, returns `False`.
 Default implementation returns `True`.

 and methods:
 - `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.
+The model ouput and annotation should be passed in this method.
+It should also contain the model specific post-processing in case if the model returns the raw output.
 - `reset()` - resets collected accuracy metric.
 - `get_attributes()` - returns a dictionary of metric attributes:
    ```